-The Southwest Coastal Community Plan is the most important element of Clatsop County's Comprehensive Plan to the residents of the region Southwest Coastal planning area, because it reflects the concerns and desires of those residents and establishes goals and policies specific to the region.
+The Southwest Coastal Community Plan is the most important element of Clatsop County's Comprehensive Plan to the residents of the region.
 It is necessary to give an overview perspective of the entire Comprehensive Plan so the people of the County have an opportunity to understand how land use planning is operating in their area.